Ingredients (serves 2)

 - Whip cream until soft peaks form, add cassia and stir to combine, place in fridge until ready to serve.

 - Carefully remove tart bases from tin and spread caramel into tart cases and smooth the tops, you will only need half of the tin of caramel for this dessert.

 On 2 serving plates place tarts on each plate, top with sliced banana and a dollop of cassia cream.
 Arrange flower petals and mint leaves onto of the cream and serve.

-*You can use frozen pastry if you are short on time or make sweet shortcrust pastry from scratch.
-Cassia is baker’s cinnamon this can be found at gourmet food shops or you can substitute with standard cinnamon.
+*The caramel and pastry could be made the day before.
+You can use frozen pastry if you are short on time or make sweet shortcrust pastry from scratch.
+Cassia is baker’s cinnamon, this can be found at gourmet food shops or you can substitute with standard cinnamon.